Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Introduction

-Previous studies about CDW have been focused on underdoped and optimally doped cuprates\,\cite{tranquada1995evidence,comin2016resonant,hucker2011stripe}, drawing significant attention to the intricate interplay between SC, pseudogap, and CDW\,\cite{da2014ubiquitous,fradkin2015colloquium,loret2019intimate}.
-Particularly, near 12.5\% hole doping, charge order has been detected with a unidirectional stripe behavior and a periodicity of 4 unit cells [see Fig.~\ref{figcartoon}].
-Advanced numerical many-body methods have successfully captured and described this stripe order in the context of the Hubbard model\,\cite{huang2018stripe, zheng2017stripe}.
-Remarkably, the CDW appearing in these simulations around 12.5\% hole doping exhibits a notable competition with $d$-wave superconductivity\,\cite{jiang2021groundstate,jiang2019superconductivity,xu2023coexistence}.
+Research on CDW has predominantly focused on the underdoped and optimally doped cuprates\,\cite{tranquada1995evidence,comin2016resonant,hucker2011stripe,campi2015inhomogeneity}, highlighting the interplay between SC, the pseudogap phase, and CDW\,\cite{da2014ubiquitous,fradkin2015colloquium,loret2019intimate}.
+Particularly, near 12.5\% hole doping, a charge order has been detected that manifests as a unidirectional stripe behavior with a periodicity of 4 unit cells [see Fig.~\ref{figcartoon}].
+Advanced numerical many-body methods have successfully described this stripe order in the context of the Hubbard and Hubbard-Holstein model\,\cite{huang2018stripe, zheng2017stripe,karakuzu2022stripe}.
+Remarkably, the CDW emerging in these simulations at around 12.5\% hole doping exhibits a notable competition with $d$-wave superconductivity\,\cite{jiang2021groundstate,jiang2019superconductivity,xu2023coexistence}.

-Recently, CDWs in overdoped cuprates have been observed in BSCCO\,\cite{peng2018re}, prompting a novel exploration of their role in high-$T_c$ cuprates.
-This CDW phenomenon was subsequently observed in extremely overdoped LSCO, in the form of a charge modulation of over 6 unit cells in the antinodal direction [see Fig.~\ref{figcartoon}] and persists to room temperature\,\cite{li2022prevailing}.
-(Here, we refer to the $(H,0)$ and $(H,H)$ directions as ``antinodal'' and ``nodal'', respectively) This CDW order starts to develop at 35\% doping and maximizes its intensity at approximately 50\% doping.
-Despite the expected screening of Coulomb interactions in the overdoped regime, Fermi-surface instabilities cannot explain the origin of this CDW\,\cite{li2022prevailing}.
-Consequently, it is likely driven by interactions.
-Residing away from the SC and pseudogap phases, the overdoped regime may experience less influence from the dominant spin fluctuations, providing a unique opportunity to reveal intrinsic yet subleading interactions in cuprates.
+Recent observations of CDWs in overdoped cuprates, specifically in (Bi,Pb)$_{2.12}$Sr$_{1.
+88}$CuO$_{6+\delta}$ (Bi2201)\,\cite{peng2018re}, have sparked a renewed interest in understanding their role in high-$T_c$ superconductors.
+This CDW phenomenon was subsequently observed in extremely overdoped LSCO, in the form of a charge modulation of extending over 6 unit cells in the antinodal direction [see Fig.~\ref{figcartoon}] and persists up to room temperature\,\cite{li2023prevailing}.
+(Here, we refer to the $(H,0)$ and $(H,H)$ directions as ``antinodal'' and ``nodal'', respectively.)
+This CDW starts to develop at 35\% doping and maximizes in intensity at approximately 50\% doping.
+Despite the expected screening of Coulomb interactions in the overdoped regime, Fermi-surface instabilities cannot explain the origin of this CDW\,\cite{li2023prevailing}.
+This suggests that the CDW is likely driven by other interactions.
+Importantly, this overdoped regime, being distanced from the SC and pseudogap phases, may be less affected by the dominant spin fluctuations, providing a unique opportunity to explore intrinsic yet subleading interactions in cuprates.